Bella Taylor Smith: 2021: The Voice season 10

 After receiving the news from host Sonia Kruger, Taylor Smith said "I really can't believe it.
 I'm so thankful.
 I can't wait to see what incredible things are ahead for me.
-I'm really grateful for you [coach Guy], for everyone who voted and for my beautiful family who I love.
+I'm really grateful for you [coach Guy], for everyone who voted and for my beautiful family who I love."

-Immediately following the announcement of her win, Taylor Smith's debut EP with EMI Music The Complete Collection was released.
+Immediately following the announcement of her win, Taylor Smith released her second EP, which was her debut with EMI Music ,The Complete Collection.

-2022: Look Me in the Eye
+2022: Look Me in the Eyes

 On 28 January 2022, Taylor Smith released "Nice to Know Ya".
 Upon release she said "We all process broken trust differently.
 Whether it's between family, friends or romantic partners – each of us are likely to respond in our own unique way.
-'Nice to Know Ya explores differing journeys/ choices the listener may face in deciding the best way forward from that moment of broken trust.
+'Nice to Know Ya' explores differing journeys/ choices the listener may face in deciding the best way forward from that moment of broken trust.
 If you want to continue to make something work knowing it won't be easy, or if you want to turn around and say 'nice to know ya', no choice is bad, it's just what's right for you."
+On 18 March 2022, Taylor Smith released "Look Me in the Eyes", the title track from her next extended play.

-On 18 March 2022, Taylor Smith released "Look Me in the Eyes", the title track from her forthcoming extended play.
+In March 2023, Taylor Smith released "A Long Time Coming" a track which she co-wrote and produced with her husband Josh Cole.